 - An unprecedented market surge as investors scramble to find dividend-paying stocks

-- Largest inflow of bank loan applications seen in three years
+- Largest inflow of bank loa forms seen in three years

 - Global stock increases that have added $4 trillion to the value of equities worldwide